thatvirdiguy/thatvirdiguy.github.io/_posts/2023-02-04-zscaler:-Private-Access-Troubleshooting-Cheatsheet.md

 I think it is apropos to begin by mentioning that this document is not meant to be exhaustive.
 I hope this can act as a handy cheatsheet for when that pesky Zscaler ticket lands in your pile – that is my intention here.
 This is, essentially, my learnings from troubleshooting Zscaler issues for over two years, documented.

 This cheatsheet references the study material for [Zscaler Certified Cloud Administrator - Private Access (ZCCA-PA)](https://www.zscaler.com/resources/training-certification-overview) extensively and therefore follows the same structure the study materials do, more or less.
-Also, statutory warning, I suppose, I experimented with [ChatGPT](https://chat.openai.com) for this cheatsheet, using it for tweaks, rewrites, etc.
+Also, statutory warning, I suppose: I experimented with [ChatGPT](https://chat.openai.com) for this cheatsheet, using it for tweaks, rewrites, etc.

 <b>Problem Localization</b>